LAVA: Explainability for Unsupervised Latent Embeddings: Experiments

 \section{Experiments}

-We perform experiments to verify and examine the explanations of LAVA.
-We first look at a latent space as represented by LAVA localities, and show how different local subpatterns of correlation can exhibit different levels of similarity across the latent space.
-Then, we look at how module extraction reveals and utilizes these similarities by extracting modules of reoccurring subpatterns, and verify their properties mentioned in Section \ref{sec:methods}.
-Finally, we use LAVA modules to explain a UMAP embedding of a kidney single-cell gene expression dataset, revealing biologically relevant patterns.
+We perform several experiments to verify and showcase the utility of LAVA explanations.
+First, we evaluate the stepwise and end-to-end stability of the LAVA method.
+Second, we analyze whether LAVA explanations yield the properties expected by design.
+Third, we compare LAVA against the only existing alternative, the label-free explainability framework~\cite{crabbe_label-free_2022}.
+Finally, we use LAVA to explain UMAP-embedded kidney single-cell gene expression data, and reveal patterns related to kidney disease.

-\textbf{Datasets} Our experiments are based on two datasets: MNIST handwritten digit images~\cite{lecun_gradient-based_1998}, and KPMP\footnote[1]{Kidney Precision Medicine Project: https://www.kpmp.org/.} single-cell kidney gene expression~\cite{lake_atlas_2023}.
-The KPMP dataset measures the activity of $\sim$30k genes (features) for $\sim$225k kidney cells (samples)~\cite{stark_rna_2019}. \textbf{Experimental setup.} We use the following UMAP embeddings~\cite{mcinnes_umap_2020}: for MNIST, we generate a UMAP embedding using default hyperparameters, while for the KPMP data we use the UMAP embedding provided with the dataset.
-For KPMP, we additionally remove mitochondrial and ribosomal genes and use only the top $1000$ most variable genes following standard single-cell analysis guidelines~\cite{heumos_best_2023} (Appendix~\ref{app:datasets_embeddings_preprocessing}).
-We apply LAVA to each dataset, with the neighborhood size hyperparameter $n$ set to 3000 for MNIST and $500$ for KPMP (Appendix~\ref{app:locality_definition}).
-For MNIST, we visualize the correlations of localities or modules as image-sized heatmaps, where the color of each pixel is determined by the sum of its correlations, and additional blue lines are drawn between correlated pixels (visible in most figures; details in Appendix~\ref{app:mnist_visualization}).
+\textbf{Datasets.} Our experiments use two datasets: MNIST handwritten digit images~\cite{lecun_gradient-based_1998}, and KPMP\footnote[1]{Kidney Precision Medicine Project: https://www.kpmp.org/.} single-cell kidney gene expression~\cite{lake_atlas_2023}.
+The KPMP dataset measures the activity of $\sim$30k genes (features) for $\sim$225k kidney cells (samples)~\cite{stark_rna_2019}.
+We remove mitochondrial and ribosomal genes, and use only the top $1000$ most variable genes, following single-cell analysis guidelines~\cite{heumos_best_2023} (Appendix~\ref{app:datasets_embeddings_preprocessing}).